Coronavirus FAQ: How long does my post-COVID protection last? When is it booster time?

 In developing the updated booster vaccines, scientists try to predict what variants will be circulating in the next several months just as they do for the annual flu shot.
 But this process isn't perfect.
 For example, the spike protein variant used in the current boosters doesn't exactly match the spike protein of the newly emerged JN.1 variant.

-But professor of pharmacology Tim Brown says you should get the booster if you're due for one anyway.
+But Brown says you should get the booster if you're due for one anyway.
 "Even though the vaccine may not be directly [designed for] the variant, the vaccine still helps your body protect itself against the infection.
 You may still get COVID but the symptoms will be less serious," he says.

 And even though the current booster not being tailored for JN.1, Dr. Abraar Karan says there's data suggesting the vaccines help prevent long COVID and other severe symptoms – another reason to look to keep up with boosters.